numpy/numpy.org/NA-overview.rst

 underlying data array should be easily accessible in case one wants to "peek behind the mask", perhaps as a .data attribute as in numpy.ma.

-**Mark** is concerned that a misbehaving function might take advantage of this leniency to access values that it isn't supposed to; he believes that if a value is masked out, numpy should enforce that by making it impossible to unmask or "peek behind" directly.
-Therefore, his design does not allow one to access either the data or mask arrays directly; one can overwrite data with new values, but not read out masked values.
-Of course, it still needs to be possible to get at the masked values somehow, or masking wouldn't really count as non-destructive.
-His solution is to allow multiple views of a single data array to (optionally) use different mask arrays, so one can mask out access to a particular data point in one view of an array, while still being able to access it via the original ndarray object.
+**Mark** is concerned that if it is too easy to access the values behind the mask, it will be easy to accidentally violate the masking abstraction.
+Numpy's general approach is to allow people to get under the hood when they want to, so he supports adding a way to access the raw data array and raw mask array, but would like it to have a cumbersome spelling so it is very clear and explicit that the hood of the array is being opened.
+[Note: See email thread "Missing data again" Travis started regarding ideas for tweaks to NA.]

+His preferred way of accessing data behind a mask is to hold a view to the array as it existed before the mask was added.
+This nicely combines the numpy view mechanism with the mask mechanism.

 **Nathaniel** agrees that this could be made to work, but is not sure why it is so important to enforce the hiddenness of masked values